penzjakof/an.chat/RTM_WEBSOCKET_DOCS.md

 ## 🔄 Data Flow

 ```
-TalkyTimes RTM → RTMService → ChatsGateway → WebSocket → Frontend → Toast
+TalkyTimes RTM → RTMService → ChatsGateway → WebSocket → Frontend → Toast + Dialog Update
 ```

-1. **RTM receives** MessageSent from TalkyTimes
+1. **RTM receives** MessageSent/MessageNew from TalkyTimes
-2. **RTMService processes** and emits rtm.message.new event
+2. **RTMService processes** and emits rtm.message.new event with full message data
-3. **ChatsGateway handles** event and broadcasts message_toast to all clients
+3. **ChatsGateway handles** event, deduplicates by messageId (30s TTL), broadcasts message_toast
-4. **Frontend receives** message_toast and shows toast if not from self
+4. **Frontend receives** message_toast and:
+   - Shows toast notification if not from self
+   - Updates existing dialog or creates new one in list
+   - Fetches client profile data (name/avatar) if needed
 5. **Toast displays** with animation and auto-closes after 5 seconds
+6. **Dialog list updates** in real-time with proper sorting by dateUpdated

 ## 🧪 Testing